NATO expected to decide to phase out Libya mission

 NATO officials said the decision would take into account the ability of Libya's interim authorities to maintain security.
 On Wednesday, NATO ambassadors put off a decision because of caution by countries such as Britain and France, which have been at the forefront of the military intervention.

-French President Nicolas Sarkozy said on Friday that the death of Gaddafi a day earlier meant NATO's action had reached its conclusion.
+On Friday, French President Nicolas Sarkozy said the death of Gaddafi on Thursday meant NATO's action had reached its conclusion.

 "Clearly the operation is coming to its end," he told reporters.

-French Foreign Minister Alain Juppe earlier told Europe 1 radio that NATO's military intervention was now over, but added that France would assist the interim authorities in the transition to a democratic government.
+Earlier on Friday, French Foreign Minister Alain Juppe told Europe 1 radio that NATO's military intervention was now over, but he added that France would assist the interim authorities in the transition to a democratic government.

 U.S. President Barack Obama said on Thursday that NATO's mission would end "soon" and a senior Canadian official said Canada's participation would end within two weeks.